← Environmental Law Center← Centro de Derecho Ambiental

 If the applicant is a legal entity, at the time of submitting the concession application, they must provide at least the following documents:

-3. The official of the Zona Marítimo-Terrestre Department who receives the form with the aforementioned documents must, at that moment, review that the form and documentation are complete, that the signature on the form is authenticated, and that contact numbers for notifications are indicated.
-Finally, they must stamp the received date with the date, time, and their signature.
+3. The official of the Maritime-Terrestrial Zone Department who receives the form with the aforementioned documents must immediately review that the form and documentation are complete, that the signature on the form is authenticated, and that contact numbers for notifications are indicated.
+Finally, they must stamp it as received with the date, time, and their signature.

 If the application is incomplete, the official will reject it and inform which documents are missing.

-Review of the application 4.
-After receiving the concession application, the official of the Zona Marítimo-Terrestre Department will open a file (expediente) and must review:
+Review of the Application 4.
+After receiving the concession application, the official of the Maritime-Terrestrial Zone Department will open a file for it and must review:

-5. If the official finds any defect, discrepancy, or any missing documentation, they must notify the applicant in writing within a term of thirty days after receiving the application, so that they proceed with the correction or completion of what was requested within the period that the municipality deems appropriate.
-If the applicant does not rectify it within the established period, the official will notify them of the rejection of the concession application.
+5. If the official finds any defect, discrepancy, or if any documentation is missing, they must notify the applicant in writing within thirty days after the application is received, so that the applicant proceeds with the correction or completion of what was requested within the timeframe the municipality deems appropriate.
+If the applicant does not remedy it within the established timeframe, the official will notify them of the rejection of the concession application.

-6. Any other new document received at the municipality must be meticulously reviewed and the corresponding foliation, response, and filing must proceed.
+6. Any other new document received by the municipality must be meticulously reviewed and proceed with the corresponding foliation, response, and filing.

-7. When the official deems that the application is complete, they will proceed with assigning a number for the file and may proceed with the respective field inspection (inspección de campo) of this application.
+7. When the official considers the application complete, they will proceed with assigning a number for the file and may proceed with the respective field inspection of this application.

-Visit to the land 8.
-The Zona Marítimo-Terrestre Department must schedule a date to carry out a field inspection of this application.
+Visit to the Site 8.
+The Maritime-Terrestrial Zone Department must schedule a date to conduct a field inspection of this application.

-9. Once the date is set, they must communicate it to the applicant so that they proceed with the payment of the inspection and edict publication fees (derechos de inspección y publicación de edicto) to the municipality.
-The applicant must send a copy of the payment receipt to the Zona Marítimo-Terrestre Department, which will be filed in the municipal file.
+9. Once the date is set, it must be communicated to the applicant so that they can proceed with paying the inspection fees and edict publication fees to the municipality.
+The applicant must send a copy of the payment receipt to the Maritime-Terrestrial Zone Department, which will be filed in the municipal file.

-10. Once the date of the field inspection arrives, the assigned municipal inspector must visit the lot in order to study the current condition of the land and determine if it is feasible to grant the concession.
+10. Once the field inspection date arrives, the assigned municipal inspector must visit the lot to study the current condition of the land and determine if granting the concession is feasible.

-The official must inspect the following: natural and/or artificial fences that delimit the lot, condition of the access roads, vegetation, topography, general maintenance of the land, available services (water, electricity, public lighting, etc.), whether there have been earthworks (movimientos de tierra), tree felling, elimination of native vegetation, among others.
+The official must inspect the following: natural and/or artificial fences delimiting the lot, condition of access roads, vegetation, topography, general maintenance of the land, available utilities (water, electricity, lighting, etc.), whether there have been earthworks (movimientos de tierra), tree felling, removal of native vegetation, among others.

-If there are constructions, the condition of these, the measurements, construction materials, age, etc., must be noted, it being clear that if these constructions do not comply with the exceptions permitted by the regulations on the subject, their demolition must proceed, as established in Article 13 of the regulation to Law No. 6043.
+If there are constructions, their condition, measurements, construction materials, age, etc. must be noted, with the clear understanding that if these constructions do not comply with the exceptions permitted by the regulations on the matter, their demolition must proceed, as established in Article 13 of the regulation of Law No. 6043.

-Field inspection report 11.
-After the field inspection, the inspector must complete the respective report on the form created for this purpose by the municipality.
+Field Inspection Report 11.
+After the field inspection, the inspector must fill out the respective report on the form created for this purpose by the municipality.

-This report must record the applicant's data, parcel data (area, frontage and depth, uses, location, neighbors (colindantes), reference to boundary markers, time of occupation, sketch), confirm if there are constructions, indicate the services available on the land, its general condition (fences, roads, vegetation, etc.), and any type of change generated by man on the land.
-Finally, the report must indicate the date, data, and signature of the official who conducted the inspection, as well as that of a witness or representative who participated in the field inspection.
+This report must record the applicant's data, parcel data (area, frontage and depth, uses, location, adjoining properties, reference to boundary markers, occupation time, sketch), confirm if there are constructions, indicate the utilities available on the land, its general condition (fences, roads, vegetation, etc.) and any type of human-induced change on the land.
+Finally, the report must indicate the date, details, and signature of the official who conducted the inspection, as well as that of a witness or representative who participated in the field inspection.

-The neighbors (colindantes) must be specified in the following manner, as applicable to each specific case:
+The adjoining properties must be specified as follows, as applicable for each specific case:

-- Private Property or name of the owner - Public Street or pedestrian path - Zona Pública or Zona Inalienable (of the Zona Marítimo-Terrestre) - Zona Restringida (of the Zona Marítimo-Terrestre or of the Municipality of La Cruz).
-For this zone, it is viable to indicate the neighbor's name, only if they hold a concession.
+- Private Property or owner's name - Public Street or pedestrian path - Public Zone (Zona Pública) or Inalienable Zone (Zona Inalienable) (of the Maritime-Terrestrial Zone) - Restricted Zone (Zona Restringida) (of the Maritime-Terrestrial Zone or the Municipality of La Cruz).
+For this zone, indicating the neighbor's name is viable only if they hold a concession.

-- Natural Heritage of the State (Patrimonio Natural del Estado) (of MINAE).
+- State Natural Heritage (Patrimonio Natural del Estado) (of MINAE).

-13. It is very important that all the information in the report is correct, since the rest of the procedure develops from here; therefore, all the data must always be consistent.
-Should any change arise in the report's information, the Department must assess whether this modification is viable or not from the technical and legal point of view.
-If it considers the change is acceptable, it is feasible to make clarifications on the back of the inspection report, provided they record the signature of the official who notes it and the respective date of the annotation.
+13. It is very important that all information in the report is correct, as the rest of the procedure develops from here; therefore, all data must always be consistent.
+Should any change arise in the report's information, the Department must assess whether this modification is viable or not from a technical and legal standpoint.
+If it considers the change acceptable, it is feasible to make clarifications on the back of the inspection report, provided that the signature of the official making the note and the respective date of the annotation are recorded.

 Publication in La Gaceta 14.
-Once the field inspection has been carried out and notified, the official of the Zona Marítimo-Terrestre Department must draft the edict (edicto), which is based on the information indicated in the field inspection report.
+Once the field inspection has been conducted and notified, the official of the Maritime-Terrestrial Zone Department must draft the edict, which is based on the information indicated in the field inspection report.
 The edict must contain at least the following information from the file:

-- Name of the concession applicant and identity card number or legal identification number - Location of the requested land - Area of the lot requested in concession - Land uses (usos del suelo) according to the current regulatory plan - Neighbors (colindantes) All this information must be recorded identical to that indicated in the field inspection report.
-It does not hurt to add more precise data, such as the cadastral plan number, location of the lot by boundary markers, name of the respective regulatory plan, etc.
+- Name of the concession applicant and identity or legal entity identification number - Location of the requested land - Area of the lot requested in concession - Land uses according to the current regulatory plan - Adjoining properties All this information must be recorded identically to that indicated in the field inspection report.
+Adding more precise data, such as the cadastral map number, lot location by boundary markers, name of the respective regulatory plan, etc., is recommended.

-In addition, the edict must indicate the applicant's request, the legislation on which it is based, the period for hearing oppositions, date, signature of the official, and seal.
+Furthermore, the edict must indicate the applicant's petition, the legislation on which it is based, the term for hearing oppositions, date, official's signature, and stamp.

-15. Once the edict is ready, the official must coordinate its submission to the Imprenta Nacional, either by municipal channel or through the interested party, so that it is published in the Official Gazette La Gaceta.
-Generally, this publication comes out within a week after its submission to the Imprenta Nacional.
+15. Once the edict is ready, the official must coordinate its submission to the Imprenta Nacional, either via the municipality or through the interested party, so that it is published in the Official Gazette La Gaceta.
+Generally, this publication occurs about a week after its submission to the Imprenta Nacional.

 16. Once the Department obtains a copy of the publication, the official must review it in detail to verify that it is correct.